csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  * If you have a partner project, what is your process (in detail) for communicating with your partner?

 The teams would be communicating with each other via the WeChat channel and zoom calls.
 For regular questions, we encourage the members to ask directly in the WeChat group chat to get a quick answer.
 In terms of the bigger questions, such as a design issue, we would discuss it in the weekly zoom calls.
 All communications must be conducted in a friendly and peaceful environment.
 We also encourage meaningful and efficient communications, rather than aimless chat.
-In terms of communicating with the partner, we have agreed on a bi-weekly meeting shcedule to keep everything on track.
-Bewteen the meetings, we will communicate via emails to get quick answers to questions.
+In terms of communicating with the partner, we have agreed on a bi-weekly meeting schedule to keep everything on track.
+Between the meetings, we will communicate via emails to get quick answers to questions.

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

 There are 5 people in our group and we'll take turns to host the meeting.
 In each meeting, we'll begin with everyone sharing their working progress.
-After that, we'll take a look at the action items from last meeting to see if all of them have been resolved.
+After that, we'll take a look at the action items from the last meeting to see if all of them have been resolved.
 Next, we'll discuss the blocked tasks on the task board, from highest to lowest priority.
 At the end of the meeting, we'll come up with the action items to be done before the next meeting and assign them to team members.

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?
  1. What to do if we can't achieve consensus？
 We've been in that situation before.
-When we were duscussing what stack technology to use for the backend, we narrowed down the options to two - node.js and flask.
+When we were discussing what stack technology to use for the backend, we narrowed down the options to two - node.js and flask.
 They all have their pros and cons, thus the team members cannot decide which one to use.
 So in the end, we had a vote.
-2 people voted flask and 3 voted node.js, so we decides to use node.js for backend.
-This is just a example of how to make a decision when we can't achieve consensus, and we'll take a vote whenver we get into that situation again in the future.
+2 people voted flask and 3 voted node.js, so we decided to use node.js for backend.
+This is just an example of how to make a decision when we can't achieve consensus, and we'll take a vote whenever we get into that situation again in the future.

  2. What to do if any team member is not responsive?
  All of the team members have a strong sense of responsibility so I assume that this is not very likely to happen, but just in case, we did discuss this in our last meeting.
 If any team member is not responsive in any way for more than 48 hours (this is a rather long time because the time difference among the team members can be up to 12 hours, and we want to be generous on this), we would report the member to the professor immediately and see what's the next step to do.